Ariadne in the Blue Sky: Synopsis

 The story centers around a certain boy who lives alone away from people, but harbors a special dream.
 One day, he meets a lone girl, and the story begins as he becomes part of the girl's destiny.

 Publication

 Ariadne in the Blue Sky, written and illustrated by Norihiro Yagi, was announced in October 2017.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from December 6, 2017, to September 14, 2022.
 The manga was transferred to Shogakukan's online platform Sunday Webry on September 29, 2022, and finished on February 9, 2023.
-The first tankōbon volume was published by Shogakukan on April 18, 2018.
-As of March 16, 2023, twenty-two volumes have been released.
-The series ended with the release of its twenty-second volume.
+Shogakukan collected its chapters in 22 tankōbon volumes, released from April 18, 2018, to March 16, 2023.

-The series has been licensed in France by Glénat and in Italy by Star Comics.
+The series has been licensed in France by Glénat, and in Italy by Star Comics.